holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 teachable: less than python or r, but better tooling

-So can we build data science libraries with?
-Originally answer not really.
+So can we build data science libraries with? --> next slide
-Language seemed nice, but no library support.